abourque72/blog/docs/_posts/2024-1-5-persh3-correction.md

 I'm not 100% certain that these aren't equivalent, but just in case, I decided to correct it.

-Thankfully though, these conditions *are* equivalent when $S$ is the collection of quasi-isomorphisms in the homotopy category, which is why I made this mmistake in the first place.
+Thankfully, these conditions *are* equivalent when $S$ is the collection of quasi-isomorphisms in the homotopy category, which is why I made this mistake in the first place.